Cloud software maker Citrix to spin off GoTo business, cut jobs

-Cloud computing software maker Citrix Systems Inc (CTXS.O), under pressure from activist hedge fund Elliott Management, said it would spin off its GoTo business into a listed company and cut about 1,000 jobs, or more than 10 percent of its workforce.
+Cloud computing software maker Citrix Systems Inc (CTXS.O), under pressure from activist hedge fund Elliott Management, said it would spin off its GoTo business into a listed company and cut about 1,000 jobs.

-The company's shares fell as much as 3 percent to $75.99 in after-hours trading on Tuesday.
+The company's shares were down 3 percent at $76.01 in after-hours trading on Tuesday.

 Citrix said in July it would explore strategic alternatives for its GoTo family of products, including videoconferencing and desktop sharing service GoToMeeting.

-Elliott in June called on Citrix to sell some units, cut costs and buy back shares to make up for six years of underperformance when the company's expansion into non-core products pressured profit margins.
+Elliott in June called on Citrix to sell some units, cut costs and buy back shares to make up for six years of underperformance.

 Since then, the stock had gained about 19 percent through Tuesday's close.